AnirudhG07/NeRF-UMC203/README.md

 uv pip install -r requirements.txt
 ```

+Note that NeRF code in our repo is for tensorflow version 2.* since we have fixed all the deprications of v1.* present in the original repository.

 3. Now you can source the python `.venv` environment using the below command -

 ```bash